vishalgupta1402/PPT-Inconsistency-Analyzer-Noogat/readme.md

 pip install -r requirements.txt

-3. Configure the Gemini API Key
+c.
+Configure the Gemini API Key
 Create a file named .env in the root of your ppt_analyzer/ directory and add your API key in the following format:

 GEMINI_API_KEY=your_gemini_api_key_here